rafaeltmiranda/whiledbits-game-drum-pad/README.md

 Notes (key 3)

 // One hidden feature
-The fourth group (key 4) was dedicated to our Master Coders and contains some records of them.
+The fourth group (key 4) was dedicated to our Master Coders and contains some recordings of them.

 ### Keys to play on pads
   E R T Y U